Browse by Course

 Samuel Cruz is a major prophetic voice who understands that urban Christian visions and witnesses constitute much of the best of our future!

-Cornel West, Professor of Philosophy and Christian Practice, Union Theological Seminary
+Cornel West, Union Theological Seminary

 Rights and Permissions